Robyt3/RenderDOT/README.md

 The following additional **hotkeys** are available:

-- Ctrl + S: save the rendered image to a PNG file, or export to a PDF file
+- Ctrl + S: save the rendered image to a PNG file, or export to a SVG/PDF file
 - Ctrl + C: copy the rendered image into the clipboard
 - Ctrl + E: open the rendered image in the default external viewer
 - Esc: Close viewer